rmoschetti/MyTinyUrlShortener/README.md

 define('_FileDataHeader_',"<?php exit(); ?>\n"); - This is the first line of the auxiliary file.
 It must contain at least "\n" at the moment (the parsing of the url starts always from the second line).

-define('_Password_',"1234567890"); - This is a password which must be inserted any time an operation with the data is performed.
+define('_Password_','hash_value'); - This is a password which must be inserted any time an operation with the data is performed.
 Notice that no session data are stored.
+I don't like for my password to be clearly stored in the code, so here is the hash made with password_hash function of PHP with algorithm PASSWORD_DEFAULT.

+define('_PasswordHash_',true); - If it don't bother you to write a clear password in the code, just set this to false and write your password directly in _Password_.

 define('_FallbackUrl_',""); - This is a fallback url, in case one want to keep this code invisible.
 For instance, I use to rename mtus.php to index.php, and then use this option to redirect the user at the usual homepage of my website.